top of page

 In general, Rome's weather is very pleasant mostly all year.
 But to avoid extremes temperatures, it is best to travel between April and June or September and October.

-The months that tend to be more "quiet" and less people are April, May, September and October.
+The months that tend to be more "quiet" and less people are April, May and October.

-The truth is that being in one of the most famous capitals in the world, it is difficult to avoid people traffic, but the busiest months are July and August.
+The truth is that being in one of the most famous capitals in the world, it is difficult to avoid people traffic, but the busiest months are usually July and August.

 WHERE TO STAY

 This topic depends on each type of trip and the preferences of each person.
-It also depends on what each one prioritizes (luxury, proximity, price...) and the different experiences.
+It also depends on what each one prioritizes (luxury, proximity, price) and the different experiences.

 That being said, a hotel that we recommend based on the experience we had and its location is Welcome Piram Hotel.
-An ancient but very clean hotel, with great customer service, and pretty well located (a few blocks from Termini).
+An ancient but very clean hotel, with great customer service, and pretty well located (a few blocks from the Termini).
 If you have just few days and you travel with many suitcases, it's good to be close to the Termini.

 Another area that we recommend is by the Centro Storico.
 Since most of the main attractions are nearby to do on foot or with a tram.